UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Manufacturing Process & Production Capacity

-UGI Packaging’s Guangzhou manufacturing facility operates 8 dedicated production lines for thermal bag fabrication, with a combined monthly output capacity of 300,000 units for standard non-woven tote specifications and 80,000 units for complex double-layer and OEM designs — all from a single ISO 9001-certified facility that has produced food packaging continuously since 2007 (UGI Packaging factory data, most recent quarter).
+UGI Packaging’s Guangzhou manufacturing facility operates 8 dedicated production lines for thermal bag fabrication, with a combined monthly output capacity of 300,000 units for standard non-woven tote specifications and 80,000 units for complex double-layer and OEM designs.

 disposable insulated food delivery bag handle thermal non-woven UGI Packaging manufacturing Guangzhou